 Whichever type of theme you choose, make sure that you read the accompanying documentation.
 Any theme worth the money will come with a comprehensive set of instructions that explain how it’s supposed to be used.

-If you don’t have the time or the patience to learn how to set your theme up properly, there are many WordPress professionals who would be happy to help.
-Most will be capable of installing and configuring a premium theme quite quickly, so it needn’t be an expensive step.
+If you don’t have the time or the patience to learn how to set your theme up properly, the WordPress professionals at Nexcess would be happy to help.
+Nexcess offers WordPress website solutions and WordPress ecommerce solutions that pre-load your site with modern, premium themes.
+Most of their support team can assist you with installing and configuring a premium theme quite quickly, so it needn’t be an expensive step.

 Don’t be discouraged because your site doesn’t look exactly the way you imagined it when you install your theme, with a few tweaks and some great content, it will come to life.